jenkinsci/plugin-installation-manager-tool/README.md

 * `JENKINS_UC_DOWNLOAD`: *DEPRECATED* use `JENKINS_UC_DOWNLOAD_URL` instead.

 * `JENKINS_UC_DOWNLOAD_URL`: configures a custom base URL from which plugins are downloaded.
 When set, it overrides any download URL found in the update-center JSON.
+The same value can also be passed via the `--jenkins-update-center-download-url` CLI flag, which takes precedence over the environment variable.
 The final download URL for each plugin is constructed as:

   ```
   ${JENKINS_UC_DOWNLOAD_URL}/<plugin-name>/<plugin-version>/<plugin-name>.hpi